Woodside High School Athletic Booster Organization

 The district provides funding for facilities, coaches, referees, transportation (some), but in fact little money is available for basic sports supplies such as balls, nets, uniforms,etc. Major purchases are typically not covered, so the ABO helps fund items such as new wrestling mats, pitching machines, resurfacing equipment and "high-tech dirt" for ball fields, video recording equipment, goals/nets, Helmets/Pads, and other capital equipment that can dramatically improve the quality of the Athletic program.

-(1) Sport-Directed: Coaches provide detailed summaries of the items and amount of support they are requesting, and the resultant amount needed per athlete.
+(1) Program-Directed Donations: Coaches provide detailed summaries of the items and amount of support they are requesting, and the resultant amount requested per athlete.
 This information is presented to parents and discussed at the team meetings at the start of the season.
-All by-sport directed donations flow directly to the Athletic Department and credited to the specific sport's account.
+Program directed donations are collected by the ABO and then flow directly (passed through) to the Athletic Department, and deposited to the specific sport's account.

 The key common theme is, donors clearly understand where their funds go.
-Further, the ABO board is committed to openness and transparency on the prioritization and allocation process for non-directed funds.
-We will provide regular updates on progress and decisions.
+The ABO board is committed to openness and transparency on the prioritization and allocation process for non-directed funds.
+Our meetings are open to the public, who are encouraged to attend.
+We provide regular updates on progress and decisions, and minutes are available on our website.

-The ABO also holds fund raising and community building activities and events such as the Annual Hit-A-Thon, the Wildcat Open Golf Tourney, our Crab Feed (or Surf and Turf, depending on crab availability!), as well as the sale of Spirit Wear, Tickets, sponsorship by benefactors, and local businesses advertising.
-Taken together, these generous contributions permit the ABO to provide critically needed supplemental funding to the athletic department, and further strengthen the programs and reputation of Woodside High School.
+The ABO also holds it's fund-raising and community building activities and events such as our Crab Feed, the Wildcat Open Golf Tournament, as well as the sale of Spirit Wear, Season Tickets, signage sponsorship, and local businesses advertising.
+Taken together, these additional contributions permit the ABO to supplement the parent provided funding, to provide GRANTS to addres specific needs, an in general provide additional supplemental funding to the athletic department, to ensure all athletes can participate and to strengthen the programs and reputation of Woodside High School.

 Athlete of the Week